The groups I've performed in over the years.

 • A public that has a few coins to throw you.

-A few so called friendly festivals have also fallen into the Corporate model trap and treat Buskers like leppers.
+A few so called friendly festivals have also fallen into the Corporate model trap and treat Busker's like lepers.

 2003